Skip to content

 1. Press Shift+O to open the Options Sheet.

-2. Move the cursor down to the relevant dispdatefmt option.
+2. Move the cursor down to the relevant disp_date_fmt option.

 3. Type e followed by %m/%d/%Y.